Collaborative Mentorship Network

 PCN Pain Rounds 2023/2024

 We are pleased to continue providing in-kind support for the PCN Pain Rounds and encourage you to register for its upcoming 2023/2024 programming.
-Check back here for registration details.
+Sign up here.

 In collaboration with Pain BC, the ACFP is pleased to announce that free subscriptions to the “Pain Foundations” and “Gentle Movements” online courses have been extended to March 2024.
 The ACFP has a limited number of subscriptions available so act fast.
 All courses offer a great introduction to understanding, managing, and treating chronic pain.
 The three subscription types available are: